Updated: May 24

 HOME COOKING TIPS

 To create an authentic poutine at home, from scratch outside Québec can be a bit of an effort and normally when you crave one, you don’t really feel like cooking.
 The easiest way is to do the assembly at home and buy take out chips or frozen, cheese and heat-up some gravy mix.
-In regional Australia, it is a little difficult, as I’ve never really found some French Fries that as I like as most restaurants or take out “chippies” will serve frozen ones.
+In regional Australia, it is a little difficult.
+I’ve never really found some French Fries that I like as most restaurants or take out “chippies” will serve frozen ones.
 You have to make your own if you have a fryer (oil or air), or go frozen.
 You rarely will find fresh curd cheese outside Québec as it is quite exceptional when cheese makers successfully give this a go elsewhere.
 Some expats are devoted enough to make cheese curd from milk but so far I’ve simply substituted with mozzarella, cheddar or eye cheese (swiss style).
 As for gravy, if not using a commercial mix, you also have to make it from stock, flour and flavour ingredients.
-In large cities like Melbourne, Sydney and Brisbane there are French Canadian communities so you can find a few restaurants that serve good poutines (according to some posts I’ve seen from the Québecois living in Australia groups).
-I’m slowly researching on a good easy classic and basic homemade poutine with the best ingredients I can find here… I prefer taking time in between the trials when developing indulgent high-carb meals as of course, we are not wasting food to make this blog!
-If any restaurant chefs of the Snowy Valleys and Riverina regions would want to make a poutine speciality on the menu some day, I’d be more than happy to assist as your best local “poutinologist”.
+In large cities like Melbourne, Sydney and Brisbane there are French Canadian communities so you can find a few restaurants that serve good poutines.
+In Canberra, there is Caribou Kingston, a West-Canadian style pub serving poutine.
+I found the pub pleasant, reminding me the years I lived in Alberta (the owner is from Edmonton).
+The poutine was not exactly to the level of Québec poutines that I know, of course, but one of the best I had downunder.
+If any local chefs of the Snowys would want to make a poutine speciality on the menu someday, I’d be more than happy to give my best “poutinology”advices.

 Check out my related posts, recipes and inspirations: (more to come!)